AssemblyAI-Solutions/aws-batch-podcast-labeling/README.md

 ## Usage

+1. Prepare your input CSV file with the following columns:
+   - `podcast_id`: Unique identifier for the podcast
+   - `episode_id`: Unique identifier for the episode
+   - `audio_url`: Direct URL to the audio file

+   Upload this file to your S3 bucket as:
+   - Without prefix: `s3://your-bucket/episodes.csv`
+   - With prefix: `s3://your-bucket/your-prefix/episodes.csv`

-1. Submit a batch job:
+2. Submit a batch job:
    ```bash
    aws batch submit-job \
        --job-name podcast-labeling-job \